-Terminology is important, so that all Hyperledger Fabric users and developers agree on what we mean by each specific term.
+Terminology is important, so that all Fabric users and developers agree on what we mean by each specific term.
 What is chaincode, for example.
-The documentation will reference the glossary as needed, but feel free to read the entire thing in one sitting if you like; it's pretty enlightening!
+So we'll point you there, whenever you want to reassure yourself.
+Of course, feel free to read the entire thing in one sitting if you like, it's pretty enlightening!